jjkeijser/mpss/mpss3/README.md

 # MPSS 3

+The MPSS 3 stack is intended for use with the first generation Intel Xeon Phi x100 co-processors, known as "Knights Corner" or `KNC`.

 For the MPSS 3 stack on RHEL/CentOS 7 only the `mpss-modules` code needs to be updated.
 All other packages can be installed from the "stock" Intel MPSS 3.8.6 tarball.

+To use the MPSS 3 stack on RHEL/CentOS 8+ an update to the `mpss-modules` code as well as to the `mpss-daemon` code is required.
+All other packages can be installed from the "stock" Intel MPSS 3.8.6 tarball, though some packages refer to `/usr/bin/python`, which is not present on RHEL/CentOS 8.
+These packages should be manually fixed to point to `/usr/bin/python2.7`.

 For each kernel version, the source tree is updated and tagged with that kernel version.